gulam101/LightPad/README.md

 - How to revert back to original changes in GitHub
 - Unit Testing to check functions work
 - Further understanding of GitHub

+### Constraints:

+I had some problems where the application wouldn't save.
+It would give a crash handler.
+I solved this problem.
+Also another problem was that the application was take a lot of RAM up when the user would start writing some text.

+### Improvements:

+I think the interface could be changed and also improvement could be made to the performance.

 ________________________________________________________________________________________________________________________________________